Floruit-Entertainment/FloruitDatabase/README.md

 # 💾 FloruitDatabase

-Uma biblioteca Java moderna e de alta performance para interação com bancos de dados MySQL, desenvolvida especificamente para aproveitar as funcionalidades mais recentes do **Java 21**.
+A modern, high-performance Java library for interacting with MySQL databases, specifically designed to leverage the latest features of **Java 21**.

-## ✨ Características Principais
+## ✨ Key Features

-- ☕ **Java 21 & Virtual Threads** - Aproveita o Project Loom para máxima concorrência
+  - ☕ **Java 21 & Virtual Threads** - Leverages Project Loom for maximum concurrency
-- 🚀 **Pool de Conexões HikariCP** - Performance otimizada com configurações avançadas
+  - 🚀 **HikariCP Connection Pool** - Optimized performance with advanced configurations
-- 🏛️ **Design Patterns Modernos** - Builder, Command, Facade e Singleton
+  - 🏛️ **Modern Design Patterns** - Builder, Command, Facade, and Singleton
-- ⚡ **Operações Assíncronas** - Todas as operações usam CompletableFuture
+  - ⚡ **Asynchronous Operations** - All operations use `CompletableFuture`
-- 🔒 **Segurança e Robustez** - Java Records, validações e tratamento de erros
+  - 🔒 **Security and Robustness** - Java Records, validations, and error handling
-- 🧩 **Framework-Independent** - Funciona com qualquer aplicação Java
+  - 🧩 **Framework-Independent** - Works with any Java application

-## 🚀 Instalação
+## 🚀 Installation

 ### Gradle